Ramona-Saintandre/Conference-proposals/Paracord/paracord-it's-not-just-a-fashion-fad.md

 # Project details:

-This project requires 3 items
+## This project requires few items:
-**550 paracord
+*550 paracord - We will explain why this is important* *paracord jig - We will provide*
+*clasps - We will provide*
+*Note Cards - so that the kids can send a note with their braclet*

 # Project materials: